lipiecki/PostForecasts.jl/README.md

 **PostForecasts.jl** introduces `PointForecasts` and `QuantForecasts` types for storing time series data along with point and probabilistic forecasts respectively.

 ### Postprocessing models
-The package provides interface to four selected models for probabilistic forecasting:
+The package provides interface to several models for probabilistic forecasting:
 - `Normal`:  Normal error distribution
 - `CP`: Conformal Prediction (and Historical Simulation)
 - `IDR`: Isotonic Distributional Regression
-- `QR`: Quantile Regression
+- `QR`: Quantile Regression (including Isotonic Quantile Regression)
+- `LassoQR`: Lasso-estimated Quantile Regression

 All the models belong to the `PostModel` supertype.
 They have corresponding `train(m, X, Y)` methods for calibrating a model `m` to inputs `X` and targets `Y`, and `predict(m, input, quantiles)` methods that yield the specified `quantiles` of the predictive distribution from `m` conditional on `input`.